citp/privacy-policy-historical/a/at/att/attractionformula.com.md

-> *The following text is extracted and transformed from the attractionformula.com privacy policy that was archived on 2008-05-02.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20080502185723id_/http%3A//www.attractionformula.com/privacy-policy.php) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the attractionformula.com privacy policy that was archived on 2008-12-16.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20081216013633id_/http%3A//www.attractionformula.com/privacy-policy.php) for the most accurate reproduction.*

-# Paul Janka's Attraction Formula
+# How To Pick Up Women | Paul Janka's Attraction Formula | Privacy Policy

 ### **Privacy Policy**